 Tired, hurting, and angry beyond reason, she somehow managed to get out of bed and lurch to the dresser.
 Picking up the box, she hurled it at him.
 It would have hit him in the head, if he hadn't knocked it aside with his hand.
 The box hit the bedside table, the metal corner scoring a deep groove in the back.
 When it hit the ground, the jewelry spilled onto the floor.

 She stared at it for a long moment, then met his eyes.
-She could feel his mind in hers still, even though he had pulled away hours earlier.
-She could always feel him in her for weeks afterwards. *I hate you,* she thought as hard as she could, hoping he could hear her through the anger and bitterness.
+She could still feel his mind in hers, even though he'd pulled away hours earlier.
+She could always feel him in her for weeks afterwards.
+I hate you, she sent as hard as she could, hoping he could hear her through the anger and bitterness.